Find Dwell Locations (GeoAnalytics)

 • Use data that is local to where the analysis is being run.

-• When running GeoAnalytics Server tools, the analysis is completed on the GeoAnalytics Server.
-For optimal performance, make data available to the GeoAnalytics Server through feature layers hosted on your ArcGIS Enterprise portal or through big data file shares.
-Data that is not local to your GeoAnalytics Server will be moved to your GeoAnalytics Server before analysis begins.
-This means that it will take longer to run a tool, and in some cases, moving the data from ArcGIS Pro to your GeoAnalytics Server may fail.
+• When running GeoAnalytics Server tools, the analysis is completed on GeoAnalytics Server.
+For optimal performance, make data available to GeoAnalytics Server through feature layers hosted on your ArcGIS Enterprise portal or through big data file shares.
+Data that is not local to GeoAnalytics Server will be moved to GeoAnalytics Server before analysis begins.
+This means that it will take longer to run a tool and, in some cases, moving the data from ArcGIS Pro to GeoAnalytics Server may fail.
 The threshold for failure depends on your network speeds, as well as the size and complexity of the data.
 It is recommended that you always share your data or create a big data file share.

 Learn more about sharing data to your portal